 According to J.M.
-Mullis CEO Michael Mullis, a site consultant who has worked with Fulton and Montgomery Counties, this region has a lot to offer businesses looking for a great New York location.
+Mullis CEO Michael Mullis, a site selector who has worked with Fulton and Montgomery Counties, this region has a lot to offer businesses looking for a great New York location.
 Mullis noted, “There’s not a state in the union with a more diverse workforce and more knowledge than New York.
 But few people realize the riches available in the Fulton and Montgomery County area.”

 “When companies think about the northeast they think Massachusetts, Connecticut and New York State,” Mullis said.
 “Within New York, they usually are aware of New York City, Buffalo, Albany and Binghamton, and nothing in between.”